-- It eliminates or reduces a measurement or recognition inconsistency (sometimes referred to as an 'accounting mismatch'); - A group of financial liabilities is managed and evaluated on a fair value basis.
+- It eliminates or reduces a measurement or recognition inconsistency (sometimes referred to as an ,accounting mismatch'); - A group of financial liabilities is managed and evaluated on a fair value basis.

-IFRS 9 requires that changes in the fair value of an entity's own debt attributable to changes in its own credit quality be recognized in other comprehensive income.
+IFRS 9 requires that changes in the fair value of an entity's own debt at fair value through profit or loss, attributable to changes in its own credit quality be recognized in other comprehensive income.
 The original requirements related to derecognition of financial assets and financial liabilities are carried forward unchanged from IAS 39 to IFRS 9.